sohonetlabs/generate-ipdatabase/README.md

 Generate or update an elasticsearch ipdatabase index from [Firehol iplists](http://iplists.firehol.org/) reputation databases

+This is intended to be used with [logstash-filter-ciseipdb](https://github.com/sohonetlabs/logstash-filter-ciseipdb)

 ## Using it

 Install the requirements by running ```pip install -r requirements.txt```